Meet Peter Elbow!

 Dr. Peter Elbow is 80 years old.
 His commitment to the writing process and to gently holding a writer’s self-expression while giving meaningful carefully worded responses to that writing is inspiring.

-With this introduction, I give you my writing guru, Dr. Peter Elbow.
+With this introduction, I give you my writing mentor, Dr. Peter Elbow.
 (Yes, I gush, blush, and fawn like a fangirl.)

 May you find new inspiration for how to support your children in becoming free, brave writers.